pszemraj/ai-msgbot/README.md

 # AI Chatbots based on GPT Architecture

-> It seems like there are a lot of text-generation chatbots out there, but it's hard to find a framework easy to tune around a basic set of messages.
-This repo is an attempt to help solve that problem.
+> It seems like there are a lot of text-generation chatbots out there, but it's hard to find a framework easy to tune around a basic set of messages. `ai-msgbot` is an attempt to help solve that problem.

 <img src="https://i.imgur.com/aPxUkH7.png" width="384" height="256"/>

-`ai-msgbot` is designed to help you build a chatbot that sounds like you (or some dataset/persona you choose) by training a text-generation model to generate conversation in a consistent structure.
-This structure is then leveraged to deploy a chatbot that is a "free-form" model that replies **consistently**like a human.
+`ai-msgbot` is designed to help you build a chatbot that sounds like you (_or any custom dialogue data_) by training a text-generation model to generate conversation in a consistent structure.
+This structure is then leveraged to deploy a chatbot based on a trained "barebones" model that replies **consistently** like a human might.

  There are three primary components to this project: